 Fatigued driving is also called drowsy driving.
 This occurs when a driver operates a vehicle without proper sleep or rest.
 It can happen for a variety of reasons.
 Fatigued driving often involves the driver being awake for a long period of time without sleep.
 It could also be that the driver did not get enough sleep during the prior days.
 Medication and sleep disorders can also be contributing factors.

-Injuries Caused by Fatigued Driving
+Injuries Caused by Fatigued Driving Car Accidents

 The injuries that can be caused by a fatigued driving accident may be severe.
 The National Safety Council (NSC) compares fatigued driving to driving under the influence of alcohol.
 In fact, a driver who goes more than 20 hours without proper sleep may drive similarly to a person with a blood-alcohol concentration (BAC) of 0.08 percent.
 This amount is the legal driving limit in all U.S. states.

-According to the National Highway Traffic Safety Administration (NHTSA), there were 697 fatalities from drowsy-driving-related crashes in 2019.
+According to the National Highway Traffic Safety Administration (NHTSA), were 697 fatalities from drowsy-driving-related crashes in 2019.
 These types of crashes occur most frequently between the hours of midnight and six o’clock in the morning.
 Often this may be in remote areas, such as on dark country roads.

 Because of the remote location and the hour, many accidents of this type occur at high speeds.
 This means that the force of the impact can cause catastrophic injuries or fatalities.
-The driver’s vehicle may cross over into oncoming traffic, resulting in a head-on collision.
+The driver’s vehicle may cross into oncoming traffic, resulting in a head-on collision.
 The vehicle may even leave the roadway completely.
 This can result in a rollover crash.
 The resulting injuries may include:

 - Traumatic brain injury